What is the PEGASE Program?

 Components of the PEGASE Program:

-2 – Scheduling of 19 health check-ups until the child reaches the age of 7, bringing the total number of health checks to 20.
+2 – Scheduling of 19 health check-ups until the child reaches the age of 7, bringing the total number of health check-ups to 20.

-3 – Organization of psychological and psychomotor skills treatment by the program without ruling out other health-care treatment that may also have been recommended.
+3 – Organization by the program of psychological and psychomotor skills treatment, without ruling out other health-care treatment that may also have been recommended.

 4 – Continuous compilation of social, health, and developmental data on a dedicated Internet platform.

 Tools of the PEGASE Program:

 In the different facilities involved, the objectives of the PEGASE Program contribute to:

 1 – Improving the care of children, thanks to a physical, psychological and developmental health care monitoring protocol until the age of 7 years old, financed each year by national health insurance.

 2 – Ensuring, if necessary, psychological and psychomotor skills treatment as early as possible, also financed by national health insurance.